 Throughout the process of creating 'Ornamentation', Novak attempts to sidestep some of Loos’ modernist intolerances by focusing on the labor of composition itself, rather than particular processes or structures.
 Novak began by incorporating specific field recordings from his archive, deliberately selected for their poor quality; awkward interruptions, low fidelity smartphone recordings, problematic frequencies.
 The selection of these difficult sounds, processed alongside recordings of his modular synthesizer, created a unique set of challenges for Novak where the familiar, reductive approaches would fail to be useful and ultimately abandoned in favor of more dynamic, additive, and laborious process.
 Unlike minimalism with its roots in modernism, or “sound art” with its conceptual biases, Novak creates a work that acknowledges these conventions, yet stands apart as a meditation on beauty, labor, and aesthetics; 'Ornamentation' as an adornment of time itself.

-Yann Novak is an artist, composer, and curator based in Los Angeles.
-His work is guided by his interests in perception,
+Yann Novak is a queer interdisciplinary artist and composer based in Los Angeles.
+His work is guided by his interests in